NEAL CONAN, Host:

 CONAN: In Washington, I'm Neal Conan, and this is TALK OF THE NATION.

-LES CLAYPOOL: (Singing) Come on down to South Park and meet some friends of mine.
+CLAYPOOL: (Singing) Come on down to South Park and meet some friends of mine.